Series of Fun Dates | Photo Diary

 I perused through some photos to see, exactly, what I’ve been up to the past few weeks.
 They’ve been dotted with a series of fun dates with the boyfriend–visits to the art museum, walks around hipster district, strolls around the lake, movies and dinner, etc.

-We ventured to a larger art museum nearby.
-I saw some works by the Guerilla Girls in the flesh!
+Later in the afternoon, we ventured to a larger art museum nearby, where I saw works by the Guerilla Girls– in the flesh!
 I’d spent a few classes in university learning about them, so it was incredibly cool to visit a gallery featuring their work.

 I’ve always loved furniture stores–vast, spacious, and littered with soft beds and pillows and imaginative decor.
 I tagged along on boyfriend’s furniture shopping for a desk to one of the largest furniture shops in the area, where we hung out for hours.